What is Solar Energy?

 1. Solar Energy is Good for the Environment

-The sun is an excellent alternative source of energy.
-Solar energy doesn’t produce carbon dioxide like fossil fuels.
-This makes solar energy far greener than other sources of energy.
+The sun is a great alternative energy source.
+Solar energy doesn’t produce carbon dioxide, as opposed to fossil fuels.
+This makes solar energy more sustainable than other energy sources.

-Our planet is polluted by fossil fuels such as oil, coal, and natural gas.
+Our planet is polluted by fossil fuels such as coal, oil as well as natural gas.
 They release large amounts of greenhouse gasses into our atmosphere after they burn.
-These include:
+They include:

 - Carbon Dioxide